Skip to main content

 Consequences and Legal Precedents

 When a wellness program is deemed involuntary, the legal ramifications are significant.
 The employer is exposed to litigation from individual employees and potential class-action lawsuits.
-The legal claims can allege discrimination based on disability under the ADA or on the basis of under GINA.
+The legal claims can allege discrimination based on disability under the ADA or on the basis of genetic information under GINA.
 The remedies sought in such litigation can be extensive, aiming not only to compensate the affected employees but also to compel the employer to restructure or eliminate the non-compliant program.

 The table below outlines the potential legal actions and financial consequences an employer might face for implementing a wellness program with incentives that exceed the established legal guidelines.